 If mediation leads to a negotiated agreement between the two former partners, it can be documented by the mediator and filed with the court.
 The court can then use the agreement to make legally binding Consent Orders, formalising the agreement as one both parties will abide by.

 The family law team at Big Law have the expertise and experience to help you through the difficult time after separation or divorce.
 We approach every case with compassion and sensitivity, with the aim of helping you and your ex-partner reach an agreement that works for everyone involved.
-Contact us by phone (07) 3482 6999 or email firstname.lastname@example.org to schedule an appointment about resolving your family law matter today.
+Contact our Strathpine family lawyers by phone at 07 3112 7998 or email at [email protected] to schedule an appointment about resolving your family law matter today.